-- 1.1 Senate shall constitute such Assessment Boards as may be required to act with delegated authority on Senate's behalf.
-For this reason, Assessment Board outcomes are normally referred to as decisions.
-Formally, however, Assessment Board decisions are always recommendations to Senate, with ratification by that Assessment Board occurring automatically unless a decision becomes subject to appeal. - 1.2 All Assessment Board meetings and decisions will be conducted in accordance with the University's relevant Academic Regulations and with such course regulations as may have been approved by Senate for a particular programme of study and with relevant PSRB requirements. - 1.3 No other body has authority to recommend to Senate the conferment of an academic award, nor to amend the decision of a properly constituted Assessment Board acting within its terms of reference and in accordance with the relevant University regulations. - 1.4 Notwithstanding 1.3, in cases of procedural or other irregularity, or where it is impossible to reconvene an Assessment Board, Senate shall have the power to annul a decision of the Assessment Board without making a prior request for reconsideration.
-If an error or irregularity is found to have affected more than one candidate, Senate may annul the whole assessment, examination or any part thereof. - 1.5 When a decision has been annulled, Senate may take action which, if necessary, may include the appointment of new external examiners and the appointment of Senate representatives to a reconstituted Assessment Board. - 1.6 The Chair of Senate (or their nominee) shall have the right to attend and address any meeting of any Assessment Board of the University.
+- 1.1 The Senate shall constitute such Assessment Boards as may be required with delegated authority to act on the Senate's behalf.
+For this reason Assessment Board outcomes are normally referred to as decisions.
+Formally, however, assessment board decisions are always recommendations to Senate, with ratification by that Assessment Board occurring automatically unless a decision becomes subject to appeal. - 1.2 All Assessment Board meetings and decisions will be conducted in accordance with the University's relevant Academic Regulations and with such course regulations as may have been approved by the Senate for a particular programme of study and with relevant PSRB requirements. - 1.3 No other body has authority to recommend to the Senate the conferment of an award, nor to amend the decision of a properly constituted Assessment Board acting within its terms of reference and in accordance with the relevant University regulations. - 1.4 Notwithstanding 1.3, in cases of procedural or other irregularity, or where it is impossible to reconvene an Assessment Board, the Senate shall have the power to annul a decision of the Assessment Board without making a prior request for reconsideration.
+If an error or irregularity is found to have affected more than one candidate, the Senate may annul the whole examination or any part of it. - 1.5 When a decision has been annulled, the Senate may take action which, if necessary, may include the appointment of new external examiners and the appointment of Senate representatives to a reconstituted Assessment Board. - 1.6 The Chair of the Senate (or a nominee) shall have the right to attend and address any meeting of any Assessment Board of the University.